 Nineteen-year-old Mohammed suffered a spinal cord injury nine years ago that caused him to lose function below the waist.
-When he began physical therapy in the Phoenix Children’s Hospital Rehabilitation Program a year and a half ago, he hadn’t stood in a long time.
+When he began occupational therapy in the Phoenix Children’s Hospital Rehabilitation Program a year and a half ago, he hadn’t stood in a long time.

 With the help of some innovative rehab equipment, today Mohammed not only can stand, but he also can walk short distances.
-Using the Andago gait training system at Phoenix Children’s, Mohammed has made great progress in regaining function, according to his physical therapist, Alex King.
+Using the Andago gait training system at Phoenix Children’s, Mohammed has made great progress in regaining function, according to his occupational therapist, Alex King.
 “The things that Mohammed can do in [the Andago] he’s never gotten to do before,” King says.

 The Rehabilitation Program used funding from Leadership Circle to buy two Andago systems in November 2019.
 First introduced in 2016, the Andago is a self-contained suspension system that completely supports the patient in an upright position and prevents them from falling.
 It can be used in multiple settings and for multiple types of patients, says Elizabeth Linos, director of rehabilitation.